andrescortes/adminpro/README.md

 # Adminpro

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.1, Node v18.19.1 and npm 10.2.4.

 ## Development server